 The laid-back Colorado town of Salida boasts a wealth of trails for mountain bikers.
 Sitting as the crown jewel in a ring of 14,000-foot peaks, the town is an ideal hub for those seeking challenging terrain and variety.

 The Arkansas River runs through downtown and beckoning hills jut skyward right from the end of the Main Street.
 Just minutes from downtown, you can find yourself basking in a wealth of recreation — a whitewater kayak park, challenging singletrack trails, hiking and running routes.
-The Salida Bike Park brings even more singletrack to this amazing area.
-Located just three hours from Denver and 1.5 hours from Colorado Springs, Salida is less than a morning's drive away.

 Check out these three of the dozens of Salida mountain bike trails: